Time elapsed: 2w1d

 While the embedded code samples in this and the next few chapters include the dataset from the previous chapter, you might also want to take a look at it yourself.
 You can find it here, and then copy and paste the statements inside to bring yourself up to date and ready for the queries to follow.

-So let’s get back to the last sentence we saw, about the Nobleman after he lost all of his money.
+So let’s get back to the last sentence that we saw in the book.
+The Nobleman had just lost all of his money…

 All he had left was an old castle, his wife, and three daughters: Wulfield, Adelaide, and Bertha.